What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 Bonus Tips: SSD Cleanup and Optimization

-Alongside SSD setting up tasks, some SSD users may also have SSD disk cleaning up or optimizing requests.
-Advanced Windows users can apply Windows File Explorer, Disk Management, or CMD commands to format SSD or erase SSDs on their own.
+Some SSD users may also have requests for disk cleaning up or optimizing, in addition to setting up tasks.
+Advanced Windows users can use Windows File Explorer, Disk Management, or CMD commands to format or erase SSDs on their own.

 #1.
 Format SSD